ferrighi/mosaic/README.md

 # mosaic
-Drupal 7.x custom module to display the latest products available

-Author: Lara Ferrighi, laraf@met.no
+Drupal tool for displaying the products of the latest 24hrs on OL3